High Plains Regional Public Defender's Office

 Born in Hockley County, residing in Cochran County, proudly serves the surrounding 12 counties that participate and trust in the mission of the Texas Indigent Defense Commission to appoint counsel, so justice is served and in turn our communities and society are served.

-Assistant Office Manager and Social Worker
+Assistant Office Manager and Case Worker

 Sherri comes to the High Plains Regional Public Defender’s Office as a seasoned legal professional with over 25 years of experience spanning civil litigation, employment law, and public defense.
 Her career reflects a deep commitment to justice and equity, particularly through her work over the past 13 years with public defender offices, where she has passionately advocated for indigent clients facing criminal charges.
 Sherri brings not only legal acumen but also a strong operational mindset—skilled in developing and managing office systems, mentoring support staff, assisting with budget planning, and streamlining workflows to enhance efficiency and data reporting.
 Her leadership style is rooted in service, collaboration, and a drive to improve outcomes for both clients and the teams that support them.